gps-details

 BCM4776

 The BCM4776 was announced on 8 Jan 2020 in GPSWorld.
-It is the second generation dual-frequency GNSS receivers from Broadcom.
+It is the second generation dual-band GNSS receivers from Broadcom.

 The BCM4776 is also described in the GNSS User Technology Report 2020 / issue 3, published by EUSPA.
 See page 34.